 3. Leverage artificial intelligence (AI) and machine learning (ML)

 Artificial intelligence isn’t going to replace your valuable human staff.
-It’s just going to empower them to work better, and on the types of things that only humans can do.
+But it will empower them to work better, and on the types of things that only humans can do.
 Rather than expecting AI to handle the entire underwriting or claims-management process from start to finish, it will realistically be able to speed up pieces of these processes.

 For example, AI can help an insurance carrier quickly sift through more insurance applications than a person ever could in one day, and flag things for human review that need to be looked at more closely.
 Speeding up these processes and creating operational efficiencies benefits employees, customers, your reputation, and profit margins.

-5. Use insurance technology to automate and manage producer license compliance
+5. Use insurance technology to automate and manage distribution channels, producer licensing, and compliance

 From carriers to MGAs and MGUs to insurance agencies and individual agents and producers, everyone has an obligation to ensure producers are properly licensed and selling in compliance with all applicable laws.
 This is easier said than done, particularly once you’ve moved beyond a single producer in a single state selling a single product.

-The time-consuming nature of managing producer compliance often means that insurance carriers have far too many people devoting far too many hours to this work when everyone involved would rather be doing higher-level activities.
+The time-consuming nature of managing your distribution channels often means that insurance carriers have far too many people devoting far too many hours to this work when everyone involved would rather be doing higher-level activities.
 It may mean your in-house experts’ time is wasted on tedious tasks.
 Or it may mean the quantity of license verifications needed are far beyond your teams’ capacity, leading to regulatory risks.
-It could even mean producers are waiting weeks or months to be ready to sell, which isn’t good for them and can hurt your relationship with your downstream agency and producer partners.
+It could mean producers are waiting weeks or months to be ready to sell, which isn’t good for them and can hurt your relationship with your downstream agency and producer partners.
+And it could even mean you don’t have the relationships you need in critical regions, or have too many distributors in oversaturated markets.

 On the other hand, using technology to automate and manage producer license compliance, including carrier appointments, can lead to a happier team and better partner relationships.

-AgentSync helps insurance carriers reduce operating costs with modern insurance infrastructure
+AgentSync helps insurance carriers reduce operating costs with superior distribution channel management